Acetonen/Interkamen_career/README.md

 1. Create new package to work with exl files.
 2. Remake AbsPath module.
 3. Fix daily report bug.
+### what's new in 1.7.3:
+1. Add total destruction for program data.
+2. Add massive_type to drill pass parametrs.

 ## Content and Instruction